1216 results found

 Texas Economic Development & Tourism Office is a funding program offered by Texas Economic Development & Tourism in TX.
 Visit the official page for eligibility requirements and application details.

 Texas Economic Development & Tourism Office (EDT) works closely with regional and community partners to ensure that Texas remains the top state for business in the country.
-The Business & Industry team promotes Texas as the premier business investment destination and assists with the expansion and relocation of companies to the state.
+EDT works side-by-side with the Texas Economic Development Corporation (TxEDC) to market and promote Texas nationally and internationally as the best place for businesses to locate and expand.

-Texas is a top state for job creation and has dominated the nation in population growth over the last two decades.
-Texas offers a business-friendly climate with no corporate or personal income tax, a highly skilled and diverse workforce, easy access to global markets, robust infrastructure and a reasonable regulatory environment.
+Texas is a top state for job creation, offering a business-friendly climate with no corporate or personal income tax, a skilled and diverse workforce, easy access to global markets, robust infrastructure, and a reasonable regulatory environment.
+Texas has won the Governor’s Cup for the most new and expanded corporate facility projects in the nation for 13 years in a row and continually ranks as the Best State for Business by the nation's top CEOs.

-Texas offers companies of all sizes and industries one of the best business climates in the nation, with a fair, transparent tax and regulatory structure.
+Texas offers companies of all sizes and all industries one of the best business climates in the nation, with a fair, transparent tax and regulatory structure designed for businesses to succeed.
 With no corporate or personal income tax, companies doing business in Texas enjoy one of the lowest overall tax burdens in the country.

-Texas has a highly skilled and diverse talent pool with world-class schools.
-The state invests in its workforce through programs such as the Skills Development Fund, the Texas Talent Connection Grant and the Governor’s University Research Initiative (GURI).
+Texas has a highly skilled and diverse talent pool with world-class schools that meet the needs of businesses across industries.
+The state continuously invests in its workforce through programs such as the Skills Development Fund, the Texas Talent Connection Grant and the Governor’s University Research Initiative (GURI).